-It is mandatory for test takers to secure NEET minimum percentile to qualify national level offline entrance exam.
-The category-wise NEET 2020 cutoff percentile to be secured is mentioned in the table below.
+It is mandatory for test-takers to secure minimum qualifying marks for NEET 2020 to qualify the national level offline entrance exam.
+The category-wise expected NEET 2020 cutoff percentile to be secured is mentioned in the table below.

-Below are the factors determining NEET cut off for admission:
+Below are the factors determining NEET MBBS/BDS cut off for admission:

 Number of candidates appeared for exam